salvadorAnt/lumenera_camera_package/README.md

 # Lumenera Camera ROS Package
-ROS package for Lumenera Cameras
+ROS package for Lumenera Cameras.

 # How to install it
 - First, download `lucam-sdk` from (Lumenera website)[www.lumenera.com].
 Then install it according to the README file that is with it.